localstack/snowflake-docs/content/en/user-guide/integrations/snow-cli/index.md

 You can connect Snow CLI to the LocalStack Snowflake emulator using a connection profile.
 A connection profile is a set of parameters that define the connection to a Snowflake account.
 You can create, list, and test connection profiles using Snow CLI.

 {{<alert type="info">}}
-Snow CLI is not yet production-ready and is under active development.
-The commands and features might change in future releases.
+Snow CLI is still under active development, hence the commands and features might change in future releases.
 {{</alert>}}

 ## Installation